transdigiware/blockchain/best_practices.md

 You can use block or chaincode events from your application to write transaction data to an off-chain database or analytics engine.
 For each block received, the block listener application would iterate through the block transactions and build a data store by using the key/value writes from each valid transaction's `rwset`.
 The [Peer channel-based event services](https://hyperledger-fabric.readthedocs.io/en/release-1.4/peer_event_services.html) provide replayable events to ensure the integrity of downstream data stores.
 For an example of how you can use an event listener to write data to an external database, see the [Off chain data sample](https://github.com/hyperledger/fabric-samples/tree/release-1.4/off_chain_data) in the Fabric Samples.

+## Resources

+You can go to [{{site.data.keyword.IBM_notm}} Developer](https://developer.ibm.com/technologies/blockchain/) for tutorials, code patterns, and videos that help developers get started and learn best practices for developing blockchain applications.
+Application developers can use the [Blockchain Design patterns](https://developer.ibm.com/technologies/blockchain/articles/getting-started-with-blockchain-design-patterns) to learn about common patterns for interacting with blockchain networks.